 The report is structured into five sections.
 The first introduction section discusses the aim of the stakeholder consultation events and contextualizes them within the overall objectives of the ZERO BRINE project.
-In particular, this relates to establishing trust and collaborative capacity across the stakeholders while gathering insights to inform the iterative co-design of the circular business model for the large scale-demonstration (task 8.1).
+In particular, this relates to establishing trust and collaborative capacity across the stakeholders while gathering insights to inform the iterative co-design of the circular business model for the large scale-demonstration in the Botlek area of Rotterdam Port (task 8.1).

 The second section goes into more detail by outlining the specific objectives, process and outcomes of the first stakeholder consultation event, which took place in March 2018 at the faculty of Applied Sciences of the TU Delft.
-In particular, outcomes consisted in gathering some preliminary stakeholder inputs concerning circular business model, while simultaneously applying and refining a tool as the methodological grounding to support further business model co-design.
+In particular, the outcomes consisted of gathering the preliminary stakeholder inputs needed to define the circular business model for the large-scale demonstration (task 8.1).
+At the same time, while collecting these preliminary stakeholder inputs, a tool for circular business model co-design was also developed and iteratively refined, to be used in the following event and in task 8.1 to inform circular business model co-design.

-The third section outlines the specific objectives, process and outcomes of the second stakeholder consultation event, which took place in occasion of the second yearly project meeting in Barcelona, hosted by EURECAT in September 2019.
-Specifically, outcomes consisted in advancing business model co-design using as a support the aforementioned tool.
+The third section outlines the specific objectives, process and outcomes of the second stakeholder consultation event, which took place during the second yearly project meeting in Barcelona, hosted by EURECAT in September 2019.
+Specifically, outcomes consisted in further advancing business model co-design using the aforementioned tool as a support.

 The fourth section outlines the specific objectives, process and outcomes of the third stakeholder consultation event, which took place during the 5th European Water Innovation Conference in Zaragoza, Spain on 11 December 2019.
-In particular, outcomes were condensed into a video encompassing the highlights of the event.
+Outcomes related to the ongoing work of the project, the views of the European Commission, and wider exploitation of the project results on behalf of all stakeholders.